Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Finally, select Full scan and then click on the Scan now button.

 For many users, it was a virus behind Google Chrome’s high CPU usage, and running a full system scan did the trick.
-In case you don’t use Windows Security, run the scan using any of the effective third-party antiviruses.
+If you don’t use Windows Security, run the scan using any effective third-party antivirus.

 3. Disable software reporter in Chrome

-- Press Windows + R to launch the Run command, enter regedit in the text field, and then click on OK to launch the Registry Editor.
+- Press Windows + R to launch the Run command, enter regedit in the text field, and click OK to launch the Registry Editor.

 - Click Yes in the UAC (User Account Control) prompt that appears.